Xfinity Senior Cell Phone Plans 2025

 Log in to Your Xfinity Account or Sign up for Xfinity Internet

 It’s important to know that Xfinity Mobile plans are for Xfinity internet customers only.
-I happen to have an Xfinity internet plan, so my first step was to log in to my Xfinity account.
+We happen to have an Xfinity internet plan, so our first step was to log into our Xfinity account.
 So far, so good.

 Xfinity’s phone compatibility checker will tell you if you can bring your phone when you switch.